The Fountainhead: Dominique Francon

 Dominique Francon is the heroine of The Fountainhead, described by Rand as "the woman for a man like Howard Roark".
 Rand described Dominique as similar to herself "in a bad mood".
-Philosopher Andrew Bernstein wrote: "For much of the novel, Dominique is a tortured soul, tormented by a profound inner conflict between her imperishable idealism and a deep-seated conviction that a debased society will inexorably crush the towering genius she so fervently hero-worships".
+For most of the novel, the character operates from a mistaken belief that a corrupt world will destroy the things she values.
 Believing that the values she admires cannot survive in the real world, she chooses to turn away from them so that the world cannot harm her.
 Only at the end of the novel does she accept that she can be happy and survive.